graycoreio/daffodil/libs/design/paginator/README.md

 - Breaking up long-form content into manageable sections

 **When not to use**
 - Do not use it to display linear journeys, for example, in a form progression.
-Instead, use the [progress bar](/libs/design/progress-bar/README.md) or [button](/libs/design/button/README.md) components to navigate forward and backward.
+Instead, use the [Progress Bar](/libs/design/progress-bar/README.md) or [Button](/libs/design/button/README.md) components to navigate forward and backward.

 ## Usage

-### Within a standalone component
-To use paginator in a standalone component, import `DAFF_PAGINATOR_COMPONENTS` directly into your custom component:
+Import `DAFF_PAGINATOR_COMPONENTS` into your component:

 ```ts
 import { DAFF_PAGINATOR_COMPONENTS } from '@daffodil/design/paginator';